horizon3d/threads/README.md

 ...
 thd->join();                   // task handle over, you need to join the thread to return resource to os
-                               // if you never detached the thread, never call join yourself
+                               // if you never detached the thread, never call join yourself delete thd;
+thd = NULL;                    // if you detached the thread, delete it when ending
 ```